 After school activities

-Your child will have the chance to explore a range of activities at our after-school clubs during the school year, from yoga and beach volleyball to story-telling, French cookery and dance.
-There are many sports clubs including judo, football and unihockey as well as non-sporting activities science club, journalism club and gardening.
+Your child will have the chance to explore a range of activities at our after-school clubs during the school year, from yoga and Mandarin to NASA's GLOBE science club, cookery and dance.
+There are many sports clubs including judo, football and unihockey as well as non-sporting activities including design club, journalism and sport booster morning club.
 The Clubs & Activities offer changes during each of the three terms in the academic year.
 This allows for a variety of activities to be explored by your child.

 Middle Years students can benefit from several activities and clubs that add to the skills taught during the programme, such as the opportunity to join an orchestra.